rbeeger/epigraver/Readme.md

 and should work just fine on macOS Catalina.
 The DMG contains the screensaver bundle and double-clicking on it will install it.

-The screensaver is built with a minimum requirement of macOS Catalina (10.15.0).
+The screensaver is built with a minimum requirement of macOS Big Sur (11.0).
 The only reason for this is that I don't have any running earlier macOS versions I could test it on.
-I'm not aware of any Catalina-specific code in the screensaver itself.
+I'm not aware of any Big Sur specific code in the screensaver itself.
 If you need it to run on earlier versions, you might be successful in changing the requirement and building it yourself.